TheRealToxicDev/docs.paradisebots.net/docs/internal/topics/embeds/index.md

 ---

 ## Usage
-To use the embed, you can insert the following link as an IFrame or PNG Link into your website / documentation.
+To use the embed, you can insert the following link as an IFrame or Image into your website / documentation.

 * Iframe
 ```markdown